sourcegraph/handbook/content/departments/engineering/teams/code-insights/processes.md

 We plan and track our day-to-day work on our [GitHub board](https://github.com/orgs/sourcegraph/projects/291/views/1).
 This board follows the philosophy of trying to reflect reality as best as possible.
 Flexibility is a key component of how to use this board and it should support making decisions that align the team and allow us to move forward with our work.

-The board is organized around a priority structure where p0 is the most important column and p2 is the least important, followed by the backlog.
-Issues in the p0-p2 priority pipeline are issues that are planned for work.
+The board is organized around a priority structure where P0 is the most important column and P2 is the least important, followed by the backlog.
+Issues in the P0-P2 priority pipeline are issues that are planned for work.
 The backlog is for issues to go that are not currently prioritized but are still loosely on the product roadmap.

 Issues can freely move between priority columns as required.
 For example, if something important shows up in triage it will likely knock other things out of upcoming priority.

-Ideally every ticket that moves into p0 is work that someone is actually going to do (assigned to someone) and has a rough sense of size.
+Ideally every ticket that moves into P0 is work that someone is actually going to do (assigned to someone) and has a size estimation.
 It is less important than issues cleanly "fit" in an iteration and more important that everyone clearly understands the priority of our work and what they are working on.

 There is a grab column that is for "grab-and-go" style organization.
 These are issues that are mostly technical in nature and generally do not make sense to try and prioritize against feature work.
 These issues are free to grab whenever capacity allows.